 • Visitors entering the facility are subject to a pat-down search.
 Visitors have the right to refuse the search; however, refusal terminates visitation privileges for that day.

 No purses, bags, firearms or weapons of any type, chemical sprays, cell phones, or cameras will be allowed in the facility.
-All personal effects must be left at home or in their vehicle.
+All personal effects must be left at home or in your vehicle.

 • Officers may refuse a visit if a visitor appears under the influence of any intoxicating substance, refuses to cooperate, fails to produce identification or acts in a disorderly manner.